Calling Student Podcasters: Dust Off Your Mic!

 - Category: Kids & Family

+Students should create a podcast with their class or extracurricular group, then they will need a teacher to submit it for them.
 Beginning in January, teachers or qualified educators can submit student entries in two basic categories: grades 5-8 and grades 9-12.
-Entries can be as short as 3 minutes and as long as 12 minutes.
+Entries can be as short as 3 minutes and as long as 8 minutes.

 Submissions may be on any topic, but NPR offers the following prompts as suggestions: